NewView Capital leads $22.3M Series B in Australian telehealth platform Eucalyptus – TechCrunch

 In addition to product development, the new funding enables Eucalyptus to build toward being a major player in the telehealth industry.
 The company will introduce new brands in the next year around chronic care like behavioral health, weight management and diabetes.

-Eucalyptus grew its revenue between 200% to 300% year over year since 2019, Doyle said.
+Eucalyptus more than tripled its last year and expects similar growth this year, Doyle said.
 This is not unlike other startups in the digital health sector, where 2020 saw another record year for venture capital investment.
-He expects similar growth in 2021, including adding about 20 employees to be over 100 by the end of the year.
+He also expects to add employees to support that growth, from 80 to 100 by the end of the year.

 Meanwhile, Doyle said he is excited to work with NewView, especially with Viswanathan and principal Christina Fa, who said Eucalyptus is proving that Australia can lead in digital healthcare.

 “The team is impressive in terms of clarity of vision and execution, especially in the way they brought in people to manage the brands,” she told TechCrunch.
-“It is unique being based in Australia where they don’t have Teledoc and other digital health companies.
+“It is unique being based in Australia where they don’t have Teladoc and other digital health companies.
 Instead, Eucalyptus had to build all of that in-house and do the hard work upfront.
 In addition, they curated a network of health providers and four brands, each with their own personalities.
 This allows them to be fully vertically integrated and own the customer journey.”